ysrksk/ysrksk/README.md

 - 🔭 I’m currently working on MVC
 - 📫 How to reach me: yasarkusku@hotmail.com
+- 🌱 I’m currently improving my abilities about JavaScript, .NET